sidhlee/engram/README.md

 Please update the following components: SideEffect(NullComponent)
 ```

+### How to debounce user input before API call

+You can save lots of request by debouncing user keystroke so that you app only send them over internet after user stopped typing.
+Don't forget to store your debouncing function in the ref otherwise you'll end up calling new instances of the debounced function every time the component gets re-rendered by input state update.
+i.e. each new function is debouncing one key stroke.

 ### Firebase is a state management tool

 By updating state inside Firebase's value change listener, you're effectively synchronizing your app to the cloud database which works as the single source of truth.